segni-tafesse/ethio_agri_smart/lib/data/Ethiopia_cabbages.md

 Botanic name:   Brassica carinata
 # Characteristics
+Plant Type: typically classified as biennial or perennial plants.

+Mature Size:  ranging from small to medium-sized heads.

+Sun Exposure: Ethiopian cabbages prefer full sun exposure.

+Soil Type: They prefer loamy or sandy .

+Soil pH:ranging from 6.0 to 7.0.

+Colors:  green, red, and purple.

+Hardiness Zone:  zones 9 to 11.

+Native Area: originated in Ethiopia, East Africa.

+Toxicity: Ethiopian cabbages are generally not considered toxic to humans.
 # How to grow Ethiopian  Cabbages?
 To grow Ethiopian cabbages successfully, follow these steps: